uchennaanya/HTML-CSS-capstone-project-Conference-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Uchenna Turorials.
+# Uchenna Tutorials.

 ## Definition

-This website is an online learning platform that provides user and learners resources for learning and also to the ability to choose and pay for courses online.
+This website is an e-learning platform that provides users and learners resources for learning and also the ability to choose and pay for courses online.

 # About the project

-This project is about designing/cloning of a e-learning platform website
+This project is about designing/cloning of an e-learning platform or websites

 ![screenshot](./assets/images/site-screenshot.png)